High-resolution Deep Convolutional Generative Adversarial Networks: Approach

 \\

 If we differentiate it w.r.t $D(x)$ and set the derivative equal to zero, we can obtain the optimal strategy

 \\

 Which can be understood intuitively as follows.
 Accept an input, evaluate its probability under the distribution of the data, $p_{data}$, and then evaluate its probability under the generator's distribution of the data, $p_{z}$.
 Under the condition in $D$ of enough capacity, it can achieve its optimum.
-Note the discriminator does not have access to the distribution of the data but it is learned through the training process.
+Note the discriminator does not have access to the distribution of the data but it is learned through training.
 The same applies for the generator's distribution of the data.
 Under the condition in $G$ of enough capacity, then it will set $p_{z} = p_{data}$.
 This results in $D(x)= \frac{1}{2}$, that is actually the NASH equilibrium.
 In this situation, the generator is a perfect generative model, sampling from $p(x)$. \\

-As an extension to this framework, DCGAN \cite{Radford16} proposes an architectural topology based on Convolutional Neural Networks (CNNs) to stabilize training and re-use state-of-the-art network topologies from image classification tasks.
-This direction has recently received lots of attention due to its compelling results in several supervised and unsupervised learning problems.
+As an extension to this framework, DCGAN \cite{Radford16} proposes an architectural topology based on Convolutional Neural Networks (CNNs) to stabilize training and re-use state-of-the-art networks from tasks of classification.
+This direction has recently received lots of attention due to its compelling results in supervised and unsupervised learning.
 We build on this to propose a novel DCGAN architecture to address the problem of high-resolution image generation.
 We name this approach HDCGAN.